nsheaps/devsetup/README.md

 ### `devsetup configure` topics

 These are examples but some setup scripts come out of the box for you to customize and use.
-These boil down into additional devsetup formulas (like `devsetup-configure-git`).
+These boil down into additional devsetup formulas (like `devsetup-configure-git`), which then runs the script with the arguments passed through, but doesn't clutter `$PATH`.

 When installed, the formula should check to see if conflicting configurations exist and warn accordingly.
 Passing `--preserve` will make it non-interactive and assume that the configuration is correct and the formula will adopt it as it's own if possible.
 The configuration may not complete non-interactively if the configuration is not considered complete.